0xIrakli/Minesweeper/README.md

 # Minesweeper

-Can Generate and solve Minesweeper boards with different difficulties.
+Can generate and solve Minesweeper boards with different difficulties.

 ### TODO:
 - [X] Board Generation